 Knowing what steps to take next is crucial to your physical, emotional, and financial recovery moving forward.

-And the first step toward your recovery is being able to recognize what types of car wreck injuries may entitle you to seek compensation.
+And the first step toward your recovery is being able to recognize what types of car crash injuries may entitle you to seek compensation.

-Below are 7 common car accident injuries that you should be aware of.
+Below are 7 common car wreck injuries that you should be aware of.
 If you have sustained any of these car accident injuries, be sure to seek medical attention immediately.

 Then contact a car accident injury attorney to see what your options are for recovery.